 Learn how to analyze team productivity to improve your organizations effectiveness and efficiency in 5 simple steps.

 So your busy, business is booming, but yet you still think you can get more out of your team.
-All too often companies strive to improve productivity and utilization without truly understanding the current state of play.
+All too often companies strive to improve productivity and utilization without truly understanding the current state of their project and resource management processes.
 In this article we discuss some simple ways in which you can analyze the performance of your team to help drive productivity.

 Track your Current Productivity and Utilization